osbuild/guides/osbuild-composer/src/developer-guide/workflow.md

 ### Pull requests

-A pull request should be one or more commits which form a coherent unit, it can be rebased/rewritten/force-pushed until it's fit for merging.
+A pull request should be one or more commits which are fit for rebase-and-merging on main, it can be rebased/rewritten/force-pushed until it's fit for merging.
+The development process and history of the PR should not be visible in the commits, the end result counts.

 Pull requests are usually opened against the main branch.
 They should be opened from a developer's own fork to avoid a lot of random branches on the origin.